-Peter Greenberg Worldwide Radio is coming to us live from the new Veranda Resort and Residences in Grace Bay, on the island of Providenciales in Turks and Caicos.
+Peter Greenberg Worldwide Radio is coming to us live from the new Beaches Resort in Grace Bay, on the island of Providenciales in Turks and Caicos.

 Locally known as “Provo,” the island has long been a favorite destination for diving, snorkeling, fishing, or just plain lazing around on the beach.

 Keep reading to find out where to discover local island experiences … straight from the locals themselves.

 Philip Shearer, co-founder, Big Blue Unlimited adventure tours

 Looking for a hole-in-the-wall dive?
 That’s easy.
 Just head to Hole in the Wall Restaurant.
 This unassuming downtown spot is where the locals gather for jerk chicken and beer, while playing dominoes on the outside deck.